Parents & Citizens Association

 The second hand uniform shop is run by the P&C with all funds raised going towards projects to benefit all students.

 The shop is run on donations only.
 Please consider donating any school uniforms that you no longer need, including any specialist program uniforms, e.g. black pants, white collared long sleeve shirts for music performances.
-Donations: can be placed in the marked boxes in the Canteen or the front office during school hours or given to the shop when open.
+Donations: can be left at the front office during school hours or given to the shop when open.

 Non-students need to sign in at the front office.